stevenblair/pmu-latency-measure/README.md

 ## Hardware configuration

 The software supports multiple configurations, depending on the availablity of a PTP clock, etc. A typical configuration is shown below, where the circle Ethernet port is connected to the PTP master clock, and the square Ethernet port is connected to the PMU under test.
+A digital output pin can also be monitored to compare the xCORE's local 1 PPS signal with that from the PTP master.

 ![alt tag](https://raw.githubusercontent.com/stevenblair/pmu-latency-measure/master/xCORE-hardware-config.jpg)